 WE - Woodwind Ensembles

 A larger directed wind ensemble which will include new arrangements alongside standard works for large wind ensemble, rearranged to suit numbers applying.
 While we aim for one to a part this is dependent on numbers applying and parts available.
 Easier parts may be available for those who require it.
-For smaller, one-to- a-part groups please see Chamber Winds.
+While there will be some variety of repertoire these rehearsals will eventually focus on two or three pieces for the final performance, with the aim of developing techniques such as listening and playing with good ensemble skills.
+For smaller, one-to-a-part groups please see Chamber Winds.

 Coaching from George Sleigtholme

 CS - Chamber Strings